Stratus3D/lilac/README.md

 The name was inspired by the color assigned to Elixir in the GitHub web interface.
 The color appears to be very close to [French Lilac](http://en.wikipedia.org/wiki/Lilac_(color\)#French_lilac)

+##Installation
+To use Lilac assertions in your own tests simply add Lilac as a test dependency in `mix.exs`:

+    defp deps do
+      [{:lilac, github: "Stratus3D/lilac", only: [:dev, :test]}]
+    end

 ##Usage

 ## Known Issues